Print reserve materials (books, photocopied articles, videos and DVDs) are available at the Circulation Desk on the main floor of the Library.

 - Materials should be submitted along with the Request Form.
 If staff need to retrieve this material from the stacks, longer processing times will result.

-- The use of library reserve must not substitute for the purchase of books, course packs or other published materials.
+- The use of library reserve should not substitute for the purchase of books, course packs or other published materials.

 - The Library does not normally order textbooks for the Reserve Collection.
 For more information about the Library’s policies, please see the Textbook section in our Collection Development policy.